publishpress/publishpress-series/readme.txt

 * Fixed: Visual bug with the "Series Taxonomy" choice #312
 * Fixed: Deprecated notices #307
 * Fixed: Capability to access the "Series" menu #313
+* Fixed: "Show Series Table Of Content" setting is broken in widget #308

 v2.7.0- 2021-11-17
 * Fixed: Clarify what HTML is allowed in templates #273